 Overview

 Rice supports the C++ standard template library (STL).
-To enable STL support include the rice/stl.hpp header file after the rice/rice.hpp header file.
+To enable STL support you MUST include the rice/stl.hpp header file after the rice/rice.hpp header file.

-Rice wraps some STL classes and copies others.
+Rice converts some STL classes and wraps wraps others.

 • std::exception